abdullahcavuss/realTimeTranslate/README.md

 # What is realTimeTranslate?
 It is a simple real-time translation application that transforms the picture taken from the screenshot into text with **tesseract**, then translates it to the language you want and displays it on the screen.
+Frankly, I wrote this program so as not to constantly go to translation while reading a pdf file.

 ### How to Install?